Why Am I Always Running to the Bathroom? Uncovering the Causes of Frequent Urination

 Surgical Options

-In severe cases, surgical intervention might be necessary, such as procedures to reduce prostate size in men with BPH or bladder augmentation in severe cases of OAB.
+Surgery may be required in extreme cases, such as the reduction of prostate size in men with BPH or bladder augmentation in extreme cases of OAB.

 Lifestyle Changes